mit-orcd/orcd-spack/README.md

 ##  Installation

-Use `gcc 12.2.0` compiler built by TSQ by default unless another version of compiler is needed.
+Use the `gcc 12.2.0` compiler built by TSQ by default unless another version of compiler is needed.

-Here is are exmaples to install a packages,
+Here are exmaples to install a packages,
 ```
 spack install openmpi@4.1.4%gcc@12.2.0
 spack install gromacs@2021.6%gcc@12.2.0 ^openmpi@4.1.4